X

 Personalize the results below to get your best mortgage rate

-Freddie Mac reported today the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) was unchanged, holding at 6.35% and remaining at its lowest level since mid-April 2023.
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by another ten basis points (0.10%) to 6.67%.
+The larger-than-expected decline put the rate on the most popular mortgage type and term at its lowest point since early April.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.